 - Infant is experiencing seizures

-Contact an Asphyxia Attorney
+Contact a California Asphyxia Attorney

 Birth asphyxia can be associated with the lack of quality medical care, or a medical mistake during the childbirth process.
 Physicians are trained to recognize symptoms of birth asphyxia.
 When these symptoms are not diagnosed, an infant could sustain serious neurological problems or even die.
 In these types of cases, a parent could have a viable medical malpractice lawsuit.

-If you believe your infant has sustained a birth injury due to the negligent acts of a medical professional, you need to understand your legal rights.
+If you believe your infant has sustained a birth injury in Los Angeles due to the negligent acts of a medical professional, you need to understand your legal rights.
 At the law offices of Dr. Bruce G. Fagel & Associates, we are experienced birth injury attorneys who can assist you in obtaining the financial compensation you deserve.